Ddd1945/change-all-images-in-chrome-browser/README.md

 2. Unzip the file
 3. Type into address bar the following: chrome://extensions/
 4. Enable developer mode
+5. Click "Load unpacked" button
-5. Choose the folder of the unzipped file
+6. Choose the folder of the unzipped file
-6. Wait for reaction of your friends :D
+7. Wait for reaction of your friends :D